-The Title IX Coordinator or Deputywill select an appropriate Decision-maker or Decision-makers from the Pool, at the discretion of the Title IX Coordinator or Deputy.
+The Title IX Coordinator or designee will select an appropriate Decision-maker from the Pool, at the discretion of the Title IX Coordinator or designee.
 Allegations involving student-employees in the context of their employment will be directed to an appropriate Decision-maker depending on the context and nature of the alleged misconduct.